Step Into Your Power

 What is an Encounter Group?

-In an Encounter Group, participants learn about and develop themselves through their interaction with each other.
-The focus is on speaking authentically, listening from the heart, interacting with group members, and working through conflict together.
+An Encounter Group is a group process where participants learn about and develop themselves through their interaction with each other.
+The focus is on honest expression, listening from the heart, and working through challenges and conflict together.

-Each Encounter Group is a closed group made up of 8 group members plus 1 facilitator in a non-hierarchical structure.
+Each Encounter Group is a closed group made up of no more than 8 group members plus 1 facilitator in a non-hierarchical structure.
 The facilitator participates in the group by sharing vulnerably and offering their conflict resolution experience to help shepherd the group forward towards harmony and connection.

 Each group meets weekly for two hours, and there is no set agenda.
-It is the responsibility of each group member to create the group into what they want it to be by communicating their needs and making requests.
+Therefore, it is the responsibility of each group member to create the group into what they want it to be by communicating their needs and making requests.

 8 members, 1 facilitator, 0 agenda.